Virginia Beach Head Trauma Lawyer

 Major head trauma can lead to severe or mild traumatic brain injury (TBI).
 Both conditions may have serious and long-lasting implications for victims of car wrecks or slip and falls who suffer head trauma.

 Severe brain injury is diagnosed after a loss of consciousness for 30 minutes or more and memory loss after an injury or a penetrating skull injury that lasts more than 24 hours.
 Sufferers’ symptoms range from the impairment of higher level functions to a coma.
 Survivors of a severe TBI can lose the function of their arms and legs, lose the ability to communicate properly and suffer a wide range of emotional problems.
 The damage from the head trauma may be permanent.
 It’s vital to make a recovery that reflects your long-term medical needs.

 When a head trauma causes a loss of consciousness or confusion and disorientation for less than 30 minutes, the condition is classified as a mild traumatic brain injury.
 A mild TBI can cause a wide range of symptoms including severe headaches, mood swings, attention deficit, memory problems and difficulty comprehending.

-A head trauma and the resulting TBI can lead to an inability to live independently, requiring permanent care and rehabilitation, which comes at significant cost.
+Head trauma and the resulting TBI can lead to an inability to live independently, requiring permanent care and rehabilitation, which comes at significant cost.

-Getting Help For a Brain Injury
+Getting Help from a Virginia Beach Head Injury Lawyer

-The attorneys at Cooper Hurley Injury Lawyers have decades of experience working with clients who have suffered significant head trauma in Virginia and elsewhere.
+John Cooper and the legal team at Cooper Hurley Injury Lawyers have decades of experience working with clients who have suffered significant head trauma in Virginia and elsewhere.
 Of all the injuries you can suffer in an accident, brain injuries are among the most serious.
 A fracture usually heals.
 The brain is more fragile and you may be impaired for life.
 We understand the frustration and uncertainty that come with serious personal injuries, and our goal is to get you the best compensation possible.